Secure at Inception with Snyk Studio

 Snyk offers reference scripts for deploying the IDE extension on developer machines with default settings.
 You can customize these scripts as needed.

-For machines with Windsurf installed, target Snyk’s Windsurf MCP scripts to deploy.
+For machines with Windsurf installed, target the Snyk Windsurf MCP scripts.

-For machines with Cursor installed, target Snyk’s Cursor MCP scripts to deploy.
+For machines with Cursor installed, target the Snyk Cursor MCP scripts.

-Where neither is installed, deploy the desired .pkg and configure matching scripts to be run after installation.
+For machines where neither is installed, deploy the desired .pkg and configure matching scripts to run after installation.

 Sample scripts

-Install the Snyk extension and configure the Snyk MCP server
+Install the extension and configure the Snyk MCP server

 #!/bin/bash